tldr-pages/tldr/pages/common/tr.md

 `echo {{text}} | tr {{find_character}} {{replace_character}}`

-- Map each character of the first set to the corresponding character of the second set:

-`tr '{{abcd}}' '{{jkmn}}' < {{filename}}`

-- Delete all occurrences of the specified set of characters from the input:
+- Delete all occurrences of the specified set of characters from the input file and output to the screen:

 `tr -d '{{input_characters}}' < {{filename}}`

-- Compress a series of identical characters to a single character:
+- Compress a series of identical characters in a file to a single character and output to the screen:

 `tr -s '{{input_characters}}' < {{filename}}`

-- Translate the contents of a file to upper-case:
+- Translate the contents of a file to upper-case and output to the screen:

 `tr "[:lower:]" "[:upper:]" < {{filename}}`

-- Strip out non-printable characters from a file:
+- Strip out non-printable characters from a file and output to the screen:

 `tr -cd "[:print:]" < {{filename}}`